poojitha1114/Math-Routing-Agent/README.md

 pnpm tsx src/ai/benchmark/run-benchmark.ts

-## 🤝 Contributing

-Contributions are welcome!
-To contribute:

-Fork the repository.

-Create a new branch:

-git checkout -b feature/your-feature-name

-Make your changes.

-Commit changes:

-git commit -m "Add some feature"

-Push to the branch:

-git push origin feature/your-feature-name

-Open a Pull Request.

 ## 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Suggested .env.example
-# Google AI API Key for Gemini model
+Google AI API Key for Gemini model GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY"
-GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY"

-# Tavily API Key for Web Search Tool
+Tavily API Key for Web Search Tool TAVILY_API_KEY="YOUR_TAVILY_API_KEY"
-TAVILY_API_KEY="YOUR_TAVILY_API_KEY"

-# URL for the self-hosted embedding service
+URL for the self-hosted embedding service EMBEDDING_SERVICE_URL="http://127.0.0.1:8000"
-EMBEDDING_SERVICE_URL="http://127.0.0.1:8000"

 Copy .env.example to .env.local and fill in your secrets.
 Do not commit .env.local.

-If you want, I can also **add a “Screenshots & Demo” section with example UI images and usage GIFs** to make your GitHub README look super professional.

-Do you want me to do that next?